 FAQs

 Natural gas alone currently powers over 19,000 businesses and industrial users such as restaurants, hotels, hospitals and steel makers.
-Natural gas is also used to generate electricity, to supplement New Zealand’s renewable electricity generation.
+Natural gas is also essential for the generation of electricity to supplement New Zealand’s renewable electricity generation.

-• Moving to renewable energy is likely to increase the cost of all types of energy.
-Renewable gases are likely to be more expensive than today’s gas, but are expected to remain good value and competitive with other energy sources.
+• Moving to renewable energy is likely to increase the cost of all types of energy so renewable gases are likely to be more expensive than today’s gas.
+However, there will be a competitive market across all sources of energy and consumers will be able to choose the energy which best suits their needs and budget.

-New Zealand could likely make and import easily enough renewable LPG to cover our current LPG use, and research suggests we could replace 30 percent of LPG demand with renewable LPG by 2035.
+New Zealand could likely make and import easily enough renewable LPG to cover our current LPG use.

-• Future gas blending trials are already underway with the goal of introducing blended gas energy by 2024.
+• Future gas blending trials are already underway with the goal of beginning to blend renewable gas with the natural gas in our pipes during 2024.

-Existing natural gas and LPG will continue to be delivered to consumers as the blends increase towards 100 percent future gases by 2050.
+The gas industry expects that natural gas and LPG will continue to be available to consumers as the blends increase towards 100 percent renewable gases by 2050.

 Just like today’s gas, these new gases will be subject to rigorous safety protocols and standards before they are available.